PEC Zwolle

-Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle, commonly known as PEC Zwolle, is a Dutch professional football club based in Zwolle, Netherlands.
+Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle, commonly known as PEC Zwolle (/nl/) (Note: The name of the city of Zwolle, where the club is based, is pronounced /nl/ in isolation.), is a Dutch professional football club based in Zwolle, Netherlands.
 They play in the Eredivisie, the top tier of Dutch football.
 They have played in the Eredivisie for a total of 22 seasons, reaching sixth place in 2015.
 They won the KNVB Cup in 2014 and also reached the final in 1928, 1977 and 2015.

 This is the second incarnation of the club; its predecessor of the same name went bankrupt in 1990.
 The current club was founded immediately afterwards as FC Zwolle before renaming back to PEC Zwolle in 2012.

 History

 Introduction

 PEC was founded on 12 June 1910, the name being an abbreviation of PH EDN Combinatie (PH EDN Combination).
 The club was formed by a merger of Prins Hendrik (1 April 1906; Prince Henry) and Ende Desespereert Nimmer (1904; And Never Despair).
 PEC has been a professional football club since 23 February 1955.
 The club name was changed to PEC Zwolle in 1971 and to PEC Zwolle '82 in 1982.
 Instantly after the bankruptcy a new name was chosen for the new club: FC Zwolle.
 On 14 April 2012, after the promotion, the club name was changed back to PEC Zwolle.